ysaied/gp_scanning_detection/README.md

    - Track login failures per IP
    - Decide:
      - Add to graylist (10 failures in 10 min)
-     - Add to blocklist (3 failures in 1h or 6 in 24h)
+     - Add to blocklist (5 failures in 1h or 6 in 24h)
    - Write to `.html` files

 ---

 ## ⚙️ Firewall Syslog Configuration:
 - Firewall must be configured to send GP Authentication failure and Config commit syslog message using JSON payload
-- In the **"Syslog Server Profile"**, create a profile that points to the Server IP address that hosts the Python script, e.g. 192.168.1.10:1514"
+- In the **"Syslog Server Profile"**, create a profile that points to the Server IP address that hosts the Python script, e.g., 192.168.1.10:1514.
 - In **"Custom Log Format"** Log TYPE **"Config"** use below JSON as Config Log Format
 ```
 {"cmd":"$cmd"}